HLR/DomiKnowS/developer/KNOWLEDGE.md

 word.equal(word1)
 ```

 This edge enables us to transfer properties of concepts between instances that are marked as equal.

 Using each of these relation edges requires us to assign a sensor to them in the model execution.
-The sensors input is selected properties from the source concept and the output will be stored as selected properties in the destination node.
+The sensors input is selected properties from the source concept and the output will be stored as selected properties in the destination node. \pk{this description is nonsense at this stage, refer to a link with the actual information.}

 ### Example